 Not warming up and cooling down

-A proper warm-up and warm-down are essential for any strenuous physical activity, whether it’s indoors or outdoors.
+A proper warm-up and warm-down are essential for any strenuous physical activity, indoors or outdoors.
 There is a temptation to leap onto your bike trainer, clip in, set up your pain cave, and hit it hard and fast.

 An indoor bike trainer is a perfect place to perfect warmups and warm downs as there is no traffic or terrain to spoil your timing.